 New York has long been the go-to destination where artists of all stripes flock in the hope of realising their creative dreams.
-But beneath the shiny surface of the city that never sleeps, lies the day to day reality of trying to find success in a location which boasts some of the highest rents in the world, along with an endless parade of equally eager talent jostling one another in the hopes of ‘making it’.
+But beneath the shiny surface of the city that never sleeps, lies the day to day struggle of trying to find success in a location which boasts some of the highest rents in the world, along with an endless parade of equally eager talent jostling one another in the hopes of ‘making it’.
 In his new layered, non-fiction short Can’t Nobody Else Love You, Ivan Olita (who we last saw on DN with spiritual endurance doc The 1000 Days) delves into the realities of NYC living for the city’s new breed of creatives, who must also contend with the pressure of living up to the unreality of their meticulously cultivated social media images.
 Very much taken with this at times surreal confessional documentary, I caught up with Ivan to find out more.

 Can’t Nobody Else Love You is the latest project created through your production company BRAVÒ.
 What first prompted you to found BRAVÒ and how has the collaboration which takes place within the company enabled you to expand the scope of your filmmaking?
 Is there an ethos which unites the commercial and in-house projects which come of out BRAVÒ?